imba/imba.io/guide/1-Essentials/state-management.md

 # State Management

 Most frameworks for developing web applications try to solve one thing well; update views automatically when the underlying data changes.
-Imba is unoppinionated about state management.

 Imba does dom reconciliation in a completely new way, which is more than [20 times faster](https://somebee.github.io/dom-reconciler-bench/index.html) than other approaches.
 Because of this we really don't need to think about state management.
 There is no need for observable objects, immutable data-structures etc.